 You can jazz up your ornament after you’ve added glitter to it by adding a name to it.
 I have a Silhouette Cameo that I use to cut different types of materials.
 I used it to cut my name out of vinyl to add to the ornament.
 You could also use stickers and ribbon too.

-If you enjoyed making the Santa list ornament, you should definitely check out this one!
+If you enjoyed making the DIY Christmas light ornament you should definitely check out this one!

 Check out these posts in my Christmas series for more ornament ideas: